Chief Minister of Puducherry

 The chief minister of Puducherry is the chief executive of the Indian union territory of Puducherry.
 In accordance with the Constitution of India, the lieutenant governor is a union territory's de jure head, but de facto executive authority rests with the chief minister.
-Following elections to the Puducherry Legislative Assembly, the lieutenant governor usually invites the party (or coalition) with a majority of seats to form the government.
-The lieutenant governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
-Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.
+Following elections to the Puducherry Legislative Assembly, the lieutenant governor typically invites the party or coalition that holds a majority of seats to form the government as he is the ceremonial head.
+The president of India appoints the chief minister, along with their council of ministers, is collectively responsible to the assembly.
+As long as the chief minister maintains the assembly's confidence, their term lasts for five years and is not subject to any term limits.

 Since 1963, Puducherry has had 10 chief ministers.
 The longest-serving and current chief minister, N. Rangasamy from the All India N.R.
-Congress, held the office for over sixteen years in multiple tenures.
-The former governor of Kerala M. O. H. Farook has the second-longest tenure, and V. Vaithilingam from the Indian National Congress has the third-longest tenure.
-The inaugural holder Edouard Goubert from the Indian National Congress has the shortest tenure (only 1 year, 71 days).
-There have been seven instances of president's rule in Puducherry, most recently in 2021.
+Congress (AINRC), held the office for over seventeen years in multiple tenures.
+M. O. H. Farook and V. Vaithilingam from the Indian National Congress (INC) have the second- and third-longest tenures, respectively.
+The first holder Edouard Goubert from the INC has the shortest tenure (only 1 year, 71 days).
+There have been seven instances of president's rule in Puducherry, most recently in 2021, which occurred due to political instability and the inability of the legislative assembly to function effectively.

 The current incumbent is N. Rangasamy of the All India N.R.
-Congress since 7 May 2021.
+Congress (AINRC) since 7 May 2021.

-List
+Predecessor

 The French settlements in India were in a transition period between the de facto transfer day (i.e., 1 November 1954) and the de jure transfer day (i.e., 16 August 1962).
 In January 1955, the government of India, by an order, renamed these four French settlements in India as the State of Pondicherry.
 Both these transfer days are official holidays within the union territory of Puducherry.